 Martin Community College believes that the economic future of the College looks very good.
 Martin Community College has managed to control rising costs with fewer funds and progress toward improvement.
 We have positive discussions in progress with our three service counties (Martin, Bertie, Washington) which should address our needs for future expansion of the College (through land acquisition and capital improvement).
-Forecasts from the Office of State Budget and Management indicate that the State's economy is slowly improving and that this should allow funding initiatives already approved by the State Legislature regarding salaries and multi-campus funding.
+Forecasts from the State Office of Budget and Management indicate that the State's economy is slowly improving and that this should allow funding initiatives already approved by the State Legislature regarding salaries and multi-campus funding.

 Martin Community College, with focus on the development of its citizens, will continue the strong commitment to its Small Business Area and professional service training.
 Also, Martin Community College has initiated the development of a Nursing Diploma Program with a goal to open classes in the summer of 2007.
-The beginning of the Nursing Diploma Program will depend on approvals from the North Carolina Community College Board, The NC Nursing Board and funding.
+The beginning of the Nursing Diploma Program will depend on approvals from the North Carolina Community College Board, The NC Nursing Board, and funding.
 Also, Martin Community College is partnering with Pitt Community College to bring a high tech wafer manufacturer into the Martin-Pitt Technology Park.

-Martin Community College Statement of Net Assets June 30, 2005
+Martin Community College Statement of Net Assets June 30, 2006

+Exhibit A-1

-Exhibit A-1 ASSETS Current Assets: Cash and Cash Equivalents \$ 841,248.36 Restricted Cash and Cash Equivalents 121,139.47 Receivables (Note 4) 134,351.96 Due from State of North Carolina Component Units 25,000.00 Inventories 263,429.68 Total Current Assets 1,385,169.47 Noncurrent Assets: Restricted Cash and Cash Equivalents 442,074.45 Restricted Due from Primary Government 166,305.75 Capital Assets - Nondepreciable (Note 5) 109,500.00 Capital Assets - Depreciable, Net (Note 5) 4,091,686.66 Total Noncurrent Assets 4,809,566.86 Total Assets 6,194,736.33 LIABILITIES Current Liabilities: Accounts Payable and Accrued Liabilities (Note 6) 180,129.26 Deferred Revenue 15,628.70 Funds Held for Others 12,931.54 Long-Term Liabilities - Current Portion (Note 7) 43,929.41 Total Current Liabilities 252,618.91 Noncurrent Liabilities: Long-Term Liabilities (Note 7) 176,821.42 Total Liabilities 429,440.33 NET ASSETS Invested in Capital Assets 4,201,186.66 Restricted for: Nonexpendable: Scholarships and Fellowships 32,715.87 Expendable: Scholarships and Fellowships 110,574.04 Loans 4.520.42 Capital Projects 562,732.79 Other 99.12 Unrestricted 853,467.10
+ASSETS Current Assets: Cash and Cash Equivalents Restricted Cash and Cash Equivalents \$ 1,004,066.74 221,702.20 Receivables (Note 4) Due from State of North Carolina Component Units Inventories 69,342.73 125.91 162,836.58 Total Current Assets 1,458,074.16 Noncurrent Assets: Restricted Cash and Cash Equivalents Restricted Due from Primary Government Capital Assets - Nondepreciable (Note 5) Capital Assets - Depreciable, Net (Note 5) 454,305.38 147,518.75 109,500.00 3,883,586.79 Total Noncurrent Assets 4,594,910.92 Total Assets 6,052,985.08 LIABILITIES Current Liabilities: Accounts Payable and Accrued Liabilities (Note 6) Unearned Revenue Funds Held for Others 119,942.90 23,022.23 16,622.34 132,880.41 Long-Term Liabilities - Current Portion (Note 7) Total Current Liabilities 292,467.88 Noncurrent Liabilities: Long-Term Liabilities (Note 7) 259,792.20 Total Liabilities 552,260.08 NET ASSETS Invested in Capital Assets, Net of Related Debt Restricted for: Nonexpendable: 3,993,086.79 Scholarships and Fellowships Expendable: 32,715.87 Scholarships and Fellowships Loans Capital Projects 189,474.79 4,511.27 552,485.92 Other Unrestricted 30,229.81 698,220.55 Total Net Assets \$ 5,500,725.00